sam-caldwell/contained/README.md

 0. ToDo: The `contained` wrapper container implements AppArmor to restrict the privileged container

-0. ToDo: All child containers are executed as non-root users.
+0. All child containers are executed as non-root users.